© 2024 CIRANO. All rights reserved.

-In 2002, she continued her career in Toronto, where she created her consulting group and will be an economic development consultant for several organizations.
-In 2004, Marina Frangioni is recruited by the City of Montreal and will take care of several special projects including, more specifically, the Montreal Technopole, which aims to develop scientific and technological entrepreneurship in Montreal and the creation of a new socio-economic development index in Montreal. part of the I'm doing MTL initiative.
+She began her career nearly 20 years ago as a consultant to large companies in the aeronautics sector in France.
+In 1998, she pursued her career in Quebec, first with the Quebec government on the international scene for the information technology sector, and then in the private sector with the development of Quebec's first industrial cluster: InVivo.
+In 2002, she continued her career in Toronto, where she created her consulting group and worked as an economic development consultant for several organizations.
+In 2004, she was recruited by the City of Montreal and was in charge of several special projects, including Montreal Technopole, which aims to develop scientific and technological entrepreneurship in Montreal, and the creation of a new socio-economic development index as part of the Je fais MTL initiative.
 She will also manage the pipeline file for the City.

 She is the recipient of several scholarships and awards of excellence, including the Provigo Excellence Scholarship and the Excellence Scholarships of the Université de Sherbrooke Foundation, and is recognized as a high quality speaker both in Quebec and abroad.